waterbottlekittkatt08/dk64-lz-randomizer/README.md

 ## Features
 - Randomisation of regular loading zones
-	- For example: Trying to enter the loading zone to DK Isles from Aztec Lobby will take you to the Winch Room in Fungi Forest (Seed #801).
+	- For example: Trying to enter the loading zone to DK Isles from Aztec Lobby will take you to the Winch Room in Fungi Forest.
 	- Some maps are excluded from this randomisation (Snide's, Cranky's, Candy's, Funky's, Troff 'n' Scoff)
 - Randomisation of Bonus Barrels
 	- For Example: Trying to enter the bonus barrel near Arcade in Frantic Factory (Which would take you to Stash Snatch) might take you to Mad Maze Maul